abdullahaleem/unsupervised-pattern-mining/README.md

-# Pattern Mining/Recommendation with msPrefixSpan
+# Recommendations by Pattern Mining using MS-PrefixSpan

 An algorithm that mines important patterns from unsupervised sequential data.
 It allows you to define what's important.
 Recommendations or other business decsions can then be made using the found patterns.